 There I was.
 I had book profits of almost 50 percent.
 The capital tied up in the overvalued Caterpillar stock generated a historically low dividend yield of just 2 percent.
 My yield on cost was higher, of course, but this refers only to the initial capital and not to the total capital, including book profits.

-But the approach of my readers and me is to generate cash flow, not bet on the stock price going up.
+But the approach of my readers and me is to generate cash flow.
+We are not betting that the stock price will go up.
 Accordingly, I have decided to sell the shares and reallocate the freed-up capital to other companies with better valuations and higher dividends.
-Well, my choice fell on Danone among others, and you can find the reasons below 🙂
+Well, my choice fell on Danone and you can find the reasons below 🙂

 So I may repurchase Caterpillar when the valuation is a little more reasonable.
 If the price keeps going up, so be it.
-Many good companies and my future cash flow will not depend on whether I sold Caterpillar too early.
+There are so many good companies and my future cash flow will not depend on whether I sold Caterpillar too early.
 It might not be the best decision then, but not a wrong one either, to redeploy tied-up capital into an investment with better return potential.

 Unilever is also a company that I added to my portfolio last year.
 Unlike Caterpillar, I want to establish Unilever as a core investment in my portfolio.
 The share price recently fell by 10 percent.
 The reason was somewhat weaker growth in COVID-19 year (wow!).
 I don’t want to beat around the bush here.
 Unilever has strong brands, a suitable footprint in the emerging markets is restructuring (one headquarters and legal structure instead of two as before).
 It has increased its dividend by 4 percent (yielding almost 4 percent right now).
 Also, based on historical multiples, it is finally fairly valued once again.